allan-gadelha/cosmile-europe-data-scraping/README.md

 ## Task Description

-The client requests data on ingredients listed on the COSMILE Europe website.
-The ingredients are accessible only through the search bar, and there are approximately 30,000 of them.
+The client has requested data on ingredients listed on the COSMILE Europe website.
+These ingredients are only accessible through the search bar, and their total count is approximately 30,000.
+As of now, the project has successfully extracted 14,848 valid URLs from the COSMILE Europe database.
+To enhance the dataset further, a new scraping phase is required.
+This additional scraping will aim to acquire more INCI names, enabling a more comprehensive search on the COSMILE platform.

 ## Project Structure

 The project is organized as follows:

 - **`data/`**: Contains data files generated during the scraping process.
+  - `inci_names.txt`: TXT file downloaded from [From Nature With Love](https://www.fromnaturewithlove.com/resources/inci.asp).
   - `INCI_names.json`: JSON file with INCI names.
-  - `INCI_results.json`: JSON file with INCI names and corresponding URLs.
+  - `INCI_results.json`: JSON file created after "initial.py" with INCI names and corresponding URLs.
+  - `INCI_results_unique.json`: JSON file cleaned version of "INCI_results.json" without any duplicates.

 - **`logs/`**: Contains log files.
   - `app.log`: Log file for tracking errors and progress.